Reeveo/e-sign-uk/Project/Overview.md

     *   Sends the actual email notification to the *first* signer in the sequence, containing their unique signing link (FEAT-DOC-04 Part 1 - Initiation).
 * 9.  **Frontend Confirmation:** The user is typically redirected back to the Dashboard or shown a confirmation message indicating the document preparation is complete and the signing process has been initiated.
 The document status on the Dashboard should reflect 'sent'.
 * FEAT-DOC-04: Sending & Notifications:
-* Initiate the signing process, sending an email notification to the first signer in the sequence via Mailgun.
+* Initiate the signing process, sending an email notification to the first signer in the sequence via Resend.
 * Email should contain a secure, unique link to the signing page.
 * Subsequent signers are notified via email only after the previous signer has completed their action.
-* Upon completion by all signers, the final executed document is emailed (as a PDF attachment or secure link) to all designated recipients via Mailgun.
+* Upon completion by all signers, the final executed document is emailed (as a PDF attachment or secure link) to all designated recipients via Resend.
 * Consider basic reminder notifications for pending signatures (future enhancement?).
 4.3 Signing Process
 * FEAT-SIGN-01: Secure Signing Page: Accessible via the unique link from the email.
 No login required for signers (unless they are also the document creator or an existing user).